Who We Are

 Asking for a review

 If you feel we haven’t dealt with your complaint properly, or you aren’t satisfied with the outcome, you can ask us to review the decision.
 Please make sure you ask for this within five days of receiving the decision.
-This review will be carried out by the Executive Director of Citizens Advice.
+This review will be carried out by the Executive Director of Community Advice.
 This will be acknowledged within 5 working days.
-Once this has been completed a copy of the Citizens Advice review will be sent to you and the Citizens Advice Ards and North Down Chair.
+Once this has been completed a copy of the Community Advice review will be sent to you and the Community Advice Ards and North Down Chair.

 Using an independent adjudicator